fluca1978/fluca1978.github.io/cats.md

 ![Duchessag](/images/main/duchessa.png)

-Credits for the above photo are to the **best photographer I ever met**, formerly known as **my father**, and has won several competitions.
-You have to understand it back when the digital photography was just a dream, and being able to shoot at great distance a moving animal was a real challenge.
+Credits for the above photo are to the **best photographer I ever met**, publicly known as **my father**, who  has won several competitions with such photo.
+You have to understand it was back when the digital photography was just a dream, and being able to shoot at great distance a moving animal was a real challenge.

 Duchessa died due to an accident when I was a middle-school student.